 The aim of harm reduction is to reduce the harm and costs of drug use to the user, their loved ones and society

 The harm-reduction service includes a range of social support services, such as counselling and referral to professionals, the spread of comprehensive information, as well as supplying means for safer injecting and sexual activity.
-The service is free of charge for drug users and their loved ones.

 A new opioid substitution treatment clinic has just opened at Punane 18, Tallinn.